 Family Beginnings also offers Minimal Stimulation IVF which requires a fewer amount of medications and develops more embryos and fewer eggs.
 It has the same rate of success than the standard IVF.
 The estimated cost of Mini IVF is $6850 including blood work, ultrasound, and medications.

 Advanced Fertility Care center offers the following payment package:

 The single cycle IVF plan includes care and monitoring of the egg transfer and retrieval during the treatment.
 This cost is excluding the following charges:

 - Embryo Cryopreservation for 6+Embryos– $250 each group

 Oak Brook Fertility Center in Chicago, IL

 Oak Brook Fertility Center has a high rate of successful pregnancy cases in women under the age of 35.
-With various treatment options, it is currently offering IVF treatment $10,050 for a single IVF cycle in Illinois.
+With various treatment options, it is currently offering IVF treatment $10,050 for a single IVF cycle.
 This includes the cost for:

 - Embryo culture and transfer

 - It does not cover the cost for: